 Black beans make the best veggie burgers.
 They are a delicious, nutritious, low-fat alternative to regular ground beef burgers.
-Their rich taste and meaty texture make them a favorite among vegetarians and carnivores alike.
+Their rich taste and meaty texture makes them a favorite among vegetarians and carnivores alike.
 Corn, cilantro, cumin, and a little kick of cayenne give our bean burgers an irresistible hint of Tex-Mex style.
-They are delicious with a slice of avocado or even a dollop of guacamole.
+These Black Bean Burgers are delicious with a slice of avocado or even a dollop of guacamole.

 1. Combine the black beans, red onion, and eggs in a food processor.
 Blend until you have a chunky hummus texture, leaving some large or whole black bean pieces.